 Lastly, complete the jewelry with a Hellfire Amulet of Strength (with Ruthless) in solo play, or with The Flavor of Time in groups.
 The latter doubles the duration of Pylon pickups, which in most speed farming cases covers for a third to half of a rift clear, further smoothing out runs.
 It is not recommended in solo play simply because it can be worn by the follower and emanated onto you.

-To ensure very high uptime of Wrath of the Berserker during speed farming, you should drop The Burning Axe of Sankis recommendation from the progression build and use an In-geom.
+In order to ensure very high uptime of Wrath of the Berserker during speed farming, you should drop the Azurewrath recommendation from the progression build and use an In-geom.
 The cooldown reduction upon elite kill powers of this legendary sword directly correspond to the elite hunting playstyle of this build.
 For the most part of character progression, your other weapon should still be Oathkeeper for the significant damage bonuses it provides.
 Note however that a high Paragon, optimized gear character can afford to drop Oathkeeper in favor of Echoing Fury to enhance the uptime of Rechel's Ring of Larceny.
 The Fear proc synergy between those two items will further amplify your mobility.

 To help you with farming the gear you need for your builds, we have two very useful guides that you can access by clicking the links below: a Salvage Guide to help you quickly check whether or not you can safely salvage a piece of gear and a Legendary Farming Guide to help you efficiently farm legendaries and set items.

 Season 28: Altar of Rites